Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Wolpert, D.H. and Macready, W.G., 1997.
 No free lunch theorems for optimization.
 IEEE Transactions on Evolutionary Computation, 1(1), pp.67-82.

 * Copeland, B.J. ed., 2004.
-The essential Turing: Seminal writings in computing, logic, philosophy, artificial ingelligence, and artificial life plus the secrets of enigma.
+The essential Turing: Seminal writings in computing, logic, philosophy, artificial intelligence, and artificial life plus the secrets of enigma.
 Oxford University Press.

   * Turing, A., 1948.
 Intelligent machinery.
 In The Essential Turing.
 Oxford University Press.